httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # IANA Considerations

-This document defines the "Accept-CH", "DPR", "Viewport-Width", and "Width" HTTP request fields, "Accept-CH", "Accept-CH-Lifetime", and "Content-DPR" HTTP response field, and registers them in the Permanent Message Header Fields registry.
+This document defines the "Accept-CH" and "Accept-CH-Lifetime" HTTP response fields, and registers them in the Permanent Message Header Fields registry.

 ## Accept-CH {#iana-accept-ch}
 - Header field name: Accept-CH